cristovao-n/vqa-mllms-tcc/README.md

     Needs to provide comprehensive answers.
 For instance, if the prompt is “In which two ventricles... ” and it mentions only one, the answer is considered incorrect.

 Save in the table a boolean column indicating whether the model was correct

-## Algorithm 3: Displaying results
+## Module 3: Displaying results

 Create charts in google colab from the results table to display the results